97amarnathk/97amarnathk.github.io/_posts/2020-08-01-my-macos-terminal-setup.md

 It derives its name from [Powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k), another popular ZSH theme, which is now deprecated and not maintained anymore.
 Powerlevel10k is (much) faster than Powerlevel9k (hence the higher number in the name).

+1. Use the following command to install Powerlevel10k
 ```bash
 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/themes/powerlevel10k
 ```

-Set `ZSH_THEME="powerlevel10k/powerlevel10k"` in the file `~/.zshrc`
+2. Set `ZSH_THEME="powerlevel10k/powerlevel10k"` in the file `~/.zshrc`

-Once you set this, close and restart iTerm2.
-You should be greeted with Powerlevel10k's configuration wizard, which will recommend you to download and use the MesloLGSNF as the fefault font on iTerm.
+3. Close and restart iTerm2.

+4. You should be greeted with Powerlevel10k's configuration wizard, which will recommend you to download and use the MesloLGSNF as the fefault font on iTerm.
 This is required since the default macOS fonts do not support non ASCII characters.

 {%include image.html url="/images/terminal-iterm-powerlevel10k-setup.png" description="Powerlevel10k's configuration wizard" shadow=true%}

-Once done, restart iTerm2.
+Once the font is installed -
+1. Restart iTerm2.

-After restarting iTerm2, you will be greeted again by the configuration wizard, which will ask you several preference questions.
+2. You will be greeted again by the configuration wizard, which will ask you several preference questions.
 (*The right answers to which are left as an exercise to the reader :P*)

-Set the configuration wizard as per your preference.
+3. Set the configuration wizard as per your preference.
 Incase you do not like the final outcome, you can reconfigure it again with the following command.
 ```bash
 p10k configure
 ```